OliverDietrich/MasterThesis/scripts.md

 # Computational Workflow
-The preprocessing starts from raw sequencing data which

 ## Bash scripts for the Raw Data Preprocessing
+The preprocessing starts from raw sequencing data which requires both large storage space and computing power.
+Therefore, all preprocessing steps are performed on the HZI bioinf cluster which requires submission of processes to the Sun Grid Engine ([SGE](https://en.wikipedia.org/wiki/Oracle_Grid_Engine)).

 ### dropEst Pipeline

 ### Cell Ranger
+The [Cell Ranger](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger) pipeline is used for preprocessing of 10x Genomics Chromium droplet sequencing data.

 ## R scripts for the Biological Analysis